Route 66 Thru Arizona

 On I-40 heading west from exit 311, a stop at exit 303 or Adamana Road will lead you to two interesting petrified wood shops.
 One shop is called Stewart’s.
 The property butts up against the national park boundary where there is a significant amount of petrified wood.
 The specimens that the owner sells is simply dug up with a backhoe.

 You’ll see that Stewart’s also displays a lot of interesting, almost corny or campy, decorations.
 The owner placed these items here during Route 66’s heyday.
 Back then, travelers from the east would have never seen anything like this before, making this place real special to them.
-Today, most people will laugh at these old artifacts, but in the 1950s they were certainly cherished.
+Today, most people will laugh at these old artifacts, but in the 1950s they were cherished.

 Steward’s Petrified Shop